sgclasher/agentblueprint/README.md

 5. **Edit existing profiles** - click "View Details" then "Edit Profile" for full wizard editing.
 6. Generate automatic AI timeline from profile data.

+#### **Option 4: Markdown Import (Profile Automation)**
+1. In the ProfileWizard, click the "📄 Import from Markdown" button
+2. Choose import method:
+   - **Paste**: Copy markdown content directly into the text area
+   - **Upload**: Drag & drop or browse for `.md`, `.markdown`, or `.txt` files
+3. Click "Import & Extract" to process with AI
+4. Review extracted data with confidence scores
+5. Apply to ProfileWizard or edit before applying
+6. Continue with normal profile creation workflow

+**Supported Markdown Formats:**
+- Company overviews with standard headers
+- Strategic initiatives and contact information
+- AI readiness assessments and opportunities
+- Business problems and quantified impacts
+- Any structured business document content

 ## Business Value & Enterprise Use Cases

 ### **Current Positioning**